BXPlus/XCoin/reports/week7.md

 Next week:

-- Should the implementation  during the holidays
+- Should finish the implementation  during the holidays

 @Youssef Chaabouni